 6. Use Intuitive and Interactive Forms

 There’s probably nothing more annoying than long forms requiring you to type in tons of information.
-They can easily drive your website visitors away.
+They can easily drive away visitors to your web pages.

-If your conversion goal is to drive signups, for example, you definitely need to use forms.
+If your conversion goal is to drive signups, for example, you definitely need to use a landing page form.
 However, keep the following things in mind when you design them so that you don’t end up frustrating your customers.

-As a best practice, make your forms interactive and intuitive.
+As a best practice, make your landing page form interactive and intuitive.
 It shouldn’t have people wondering about the best format in which to enter their information.

-For example, let’s say you’re asking them to enter their date of birth.
-Your form needs to be designed such that the fields for month or date are clear.
+Let’s say you’re asking them to enter their date of birth.
+Your landing page form needs to be designed such that the fields for the month or date are clear.

-One of the best practices is to include labels in every field so that people know what exactly you want them to type in.
+One of the best practices for your landing page is to include labels in every field so that people know what exactly you want them to type in.
 Also, include prompts as these are pretty useful for guiding people.